snap-adu-logo-color

 Do I need a soils report for my ADU?

 It depends on your local jurisdiction’s requirements.
 Some cities, like San Diego, waive the need for a soils report, though more and more are requiring soils reports.
 Chula Vista, Poway, Oceanside, and Encinitas mandate these reports for detached ADUs.
-Carlsbad, San Marcos, and National City require soils reports for ADUs over 500 square feet.
+San Marcos and National City require soils reports for ADUs over 500 square feet.
 Vista leaves this requirement up to the building official whether to require a soils test to determine the soil’s characteristics at a particular location, though we are seeing it required in nearly all cases.
+And Carlsbad requires soils reports for builds >750SF, while builds 500-749SF must include 24” footings and a 5” slab to waive a soils report (<500 SF are exempt entirely).

 While the soils report is helpful in understanding the underlying condition of the building pad, it is not necessary to know this information prior to building.
 A typical soils report will cost around $3,000 or more.
 The downside of not having a soils report is that unknowns can arise during the foundation excavation, which could necessitate modifications to the design, increased costs and delays in the project.
 Your contractor will be able to advise you as to whether or not investing in a soils report is the best option for your ADU.